Nslookup.exe keeps popping up, uses high CPU, is it virus?

 Can I remove nslookup.exe?

 Nslookup.exe is part of Windows, so you shouldn’t delete it.
-It’s important for talking to the internet properly.
+It’s important for your OS to communicate with the internet properly.
 But if you find a “nslookup.exe” file that’s not in the right place and causing problems, you should scan your computer for viruses and let your antivirus take care of it.

 Can I remove or delete nslookup.exe

-In short, nslookup.exe is a safe, useful tool that’s part of Windows.
-It helps your computer understand website addresses, which is super important for using the internet.
+The nslookup.exe process is actually a safe, useful tool that’s a normal part of Windows.
+It helps your computer understand website addresses, which is extremely important for using the internet.
 But if you see it popping up a lot or it’s making your computer slow, there might be something wrong.
-It could be a simple network issue or, worse, a virus pretending to be nslookup.exe.
+It could be a simple network issue or, worse, a virus trying to use nslookup.exe without your permission.

 Nyau Wai Hoe